Arypat04/BoardGameSim/README.md

 # BoardGameSim
 Board game simulator that has two CPU players rolling dice to reach the bottom of the board with 1 modified result where a roll of two ones causes the player to miss a turn.
+This program uses Pygame to show the game being played.